timothyjellison/my-old-portfolio-blog/_posts/2018-01-02-starting-up-with-rails.md

 tags: Blog
 ---

-So I've started working through Michael Hartl's free [Ruby on Rails Tutorial](https://www.railstutorial.org/book), and here are some first impressions and key takeaways.
-I'm looking at this from the perspective of someone whose primary coding experience is JavaScript and Node.
+So I've started working through Michael Hartl's free Ruby on Rails Tutorial, and here are some first impressions and key takeaways.

+I'm looking at this from the perspective of someone whose primary coding experience is JavaScript and Node. ([Here's a link to the book, in case you want to follow along.](https://www.railstutorial.org/book).)

 * For JavaScript developers familar with Node's more common app scaffolding options (Yeoman, create-react-app, the Angular CLI), Ruby on Rails is a breeze to start working with.
 Just `rails new dirname`, wait for it to build, then `cd` into `dirname` and `rails server` to get the thing running on `localhost:3000`.